andyweaves/dlt-pii-firewall/README.md

 To get this pipeline running on your environment, please use the following steps:

-1. Clone the Github Repo using our Repos for Git Integration (see the docs for [AWS](https://docs.databricks.com/repos/index.html), [Azure](https://docs.microsoft.com/en-us/azure/databricks/repos/), [GCP](https://docs.gcp.databricks.com/repos/index.html)).
+1. Clone this Github Repo using our Repos for Git Integration (see the docs for [AWS](https://docs.databricks.com/repos/index.html), [Azure](https://docs.microsoft.com/en-us/azure/databricks/repos/), [GCP](https://docs.gcp.databricks.com/repos/index.html)).